 Other than product and concept reviews on beauty and fitness, every now and again I look into a subject in a little more detail to bring you the science based facts, no promotional lies, and hopefully a little more understanding.
 I hope you find this interesting, please like, subscribe and share but more importantly grab a coffee and let’s begin!

 The scientific evidence

 Hyaluronic acid is one of those increasingly popular, stand out ingredients that beauty companies use these days, which admittedly make a lot of skincare products sound more fancy, expensive and valid.
 It is specifically marketed as an intense hydration miracle worker and some even claim it has anti-ageing properties promising a healthier looking, less wrinkly skin.
-Interestingly, there are also claims that this ingredient can be used as an anti-oxidant, protecting from environmental damage, similarly to the effects of an SPF sun cream (SPF post coming soon).
+Interestingly, there are also claims that this ingredient can be used as an anti-oxidant, protecting from environmental damage, similarly to the effects of an SPF sun cream (see post “Everything you need to know about sunscreens and SPF”).
 It is also allegedly suitable for all skin types, so you don’t need to worry whether you have an oily, dry, sensitive or combination complexion.
 For a goo textured substance, it definitely promises some serious action!

 Hyaluronic acid, also called hyaluronan, is a naturally occurring compound which can be found in our bodies, especially in our eye and joint fluids, acting as a cushion or lubricant, so it is no wonder why some people even use it to alleviate osteoarthritis.
 It is an FDA (Food and Drug Administration, US) approved compound for its use in eye surgery but it is a lot more popular for its application in plastic enhancement fillers, to soften out wrinkles or plumb up your lips!